emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 The Core Team serves as the leadership for the Ember project as a whole.
 Its responsibilities include:

-* **Setting the overall direction and vision for the project.** That means setting the core values that are used when making decisions about technical tradeoffs.
-It also means leading the discussion, and writing RFCs for, major initiatives in the project.
+* **Setting the overall direction and vision for the project.** This means setting the core values that are used when making decisions about technical tradeoffs.
+The core team also leads the writing of RFCs around new initiatives.
 * **Setting priorities and the release schedule.** Design bandwidth is limited, and it's dangerous to try to grow the framework too quickly; the core team makes some difficult decisions about which areas to prioritize for